 Solution when Extend Volume is disabled in Windows 7

 It seems to be a bit complicated but it is very easy to solve this problem.
-Firstly, you need to Download NIUBI Partition Editor and follow the corresponding method according to the reason why Extend Volume greyed out in your Windows 7 computer.
+Firstly, you need to Download NIUBI Partition Editor and then follow the corresponding method according to the reason why Extend Volume greyed out in your Windows 7 computer.

 1. When Unallocated space is nonadjacent